-With energy costs on the rise there’s no better time to buy a home where energy saving features are included as standard.
+With high energy costs there’s no better time to buy a home where energy saving features are included as standard.

-Did you know our homes are 27% more energy efficient than the national average*?
-It's thanks to A-rated boilers, low energy LED lighting, smart thermostats and installing appliances with high efficiency ratings.
+Did you know that new build houses use 55% less energy than older counterparts.
+It's thanks to A-rated boilers, low energy LED lighting, a greater amount of insulation and installing appliances with high efficiency ratings.

 Keeping you cosy

 It might not seem like a big deal, but unlike older properties, our homes come with high efficiency double glazing as standard, letting plenty of light and warmth in while minimising heat loss.
-If you were renovating an older home, the average cost for 8 new double-glazed windows and 2 new uPVC doors is £4,500, according to Checkatrade.
+Not only do they keep you cosy they also reduce the amount of external noise that you’ll hear within your home.
+If you were renovating an older home, the average cost for 8 new double-glazed windows and 2 new uPVC doors is £12,000, according to Checkatrade.

-Additional roof insulation, increased wall thickness are among the other unseen features included with our homes that will help reduce the costs of keeping your home warm in the winter months, while also keeping you cool in the summer.
+Additional roof and floor insulation are among the other unseen features included with our homes that will help reduce the costs of keeping your home warm in the winter months, while also keeping you cool in the summer.